What is the FGN Savings Bond?

 The FGN Savings Bond offers a combination of features that make it one of the most attractive retail investment options in Nigeria today.

-- —Sovereign safety: The bond is backed by the full faith and credit of the Federal Government of Nigeria.
-There is no credit risk.
+- —Sovereign safety: The bond is backed by the full faith and credit of the Federal Government of Nigeria, so credit (default) risk is negligible — though, like any investment, it remains exposed to inflation and interest-rate risk.

-- —Tax-exempt interest: Under the Finance Act, interest income from FGN bonds is exempt from withholding tax and personal income tax — unlike fixed deposits which are subject to 10% WHT.
+- —Tax-exempt interest: Under the Nigeria Tax Act 2025, interest income from FGN bonds is exempt from withholding tax and personal income tax — unlike Treasury Bills, fixed deposits and MMFs, which are subject to 10% WHT.

 - —Predictable quarterly income: The fixed coupon gives you certainty about exactly how much you will receive and when — ideal for retirees and income-focused investors.